 The Regulated Industries Commission (RIC) is responsible for setting price controls for the water and wastewater sector and does so within a regulatory framework that is governed by the Regulated Industries Commission Act No. 26, 1998 (RIC Act).
-In this regard, the RIC is undertaking a rate review for WASA for the control period 2018-2023.
+In this regard, the RIC is undertaking a rate review for WASA for the control period 2021-2026.
 A key element of the review process is to provide incentives to improve the efficiency of the service provider's operations and to reduce its costs.

 The Water and Sewerage Authority of Trinidad and Tobago (WASA) is the sole supplier and distributor of pipe borne water in Trinidad and Tobago.
-In 2015, WASA produced approximately 382 million cubic metres (382Mm3) of water that was distributed to approximately 411,777 customers4 and reported that approximately 51% of the water captured (191Mm3) was lost due to various factors, such as theft and leakage.
+In 2018, WASA produced approximately 381 million cubic metres (381Mm3) of water that was distributed to approximately 423,904 customers4 and reported that approximately 50% of the water captured (191Mm3) was lost due to various factors, such as theft and leakage.
+Approximately 4% of WASA customers were metered in 2018.
 The difference between the volume of water supplied and the quantity of water billed to consumers is classified as non-revenue water (NRW), as this water is unaccounted and no revenue is earned from its production and distribution to consumers.
 It has also been reported that a large percentage of the water lost was due to leaks on customers' premises5.
-Metered consumption (66Mm3) accounted for 17% of the water produced in 2015.
-Note that this volume of water was consumed by 4% of WASA's customers.
-WASA provided a scheduled supply of water to approximately 191,500 customers (46.5%) in 2015.